AineshSootha/serverlessManager/README.md

 - This allows you to deploy the functions directly from codeCommit without needing to create a ***serverless.yml***.
 Follow the steps above.

 ### Options
-`slsmanager -n -o "service" "region" "stage"`
+`slsmanager -n -o "service" "region"`

 - Options required for the noCLI method.